cilium/cilium/Documentation/gettingstarted/k8s-install-download-release.rst

-`Install Helm`_ to prepare generating the deployment artifacts based on the Helm templates.
+`Install Helm`_ version 3.0.0 or higher to prepare generating the deployment artifacts based on the Helm templates.

 .. _Install Helm: https://helm.sh/docs/using_helm/#install-helm